 There is government guidance set out in Working Together to Safeguard Children (DfE 2023) on how agencies must work in partnership to keep children safe.
-This guidance places a shared and equal duty on three Safeguarding Partners (the Local

-Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multiagency safeguarding arrangements.
-These arrangements sit under the Essex Safeguarding Children Board (ESCB).
-In Essex, the statutory partners are Essex County Council, Essex Police and three NHS integrated Care Boards covering the country.
+This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multiagency safeguarding arrangements.
+These arrangements sit under the Essex County Council, Essex Police and three NHS integrated Care Boards covering the country.